VAVAOP/DGN-Store/README.md

 * Dont Forget to Add Your Private Key In env File And Rename That File To ".env"
 * After That You Guys Are Good To Deploy Your Contracts To Fuji TestNetWork
 ## Logic
-The Store Is Made Alive By Using Struct To Store The Information Of Players And
+* The Store Is Made Alive By Using Struct To Store The Information Of Players And Mapping It To Integers For Using As ID's Of Player .
+* Other Functions Like listing And Redeem Are Developed By Using For Loop And If Conditions To Extract Details From Struct With Specific Conditions
 ## Executing Programme
 Inorder For Coding and Running The Comands You Can Use Ofline IDE's Like [Visual Code Studio](https://code.visualstudio.com/) Or You Can Code Your Smart Contract Using Online IDE's Like [Remix](https://remix.ethereum.org/):
 * First You Need To Install NodeJs On Your System You Can Download nodejs From [here](https://nodejs.org/)